talfers/garebear/README.md

 ## Run application
-This applicaiton can be run using the main file, [app.py](https://github.com/talfers/garebear/blob/main/app.py).
+Once all the above configuration is complete, you can run this applicaiton using the main file: [app.py](https://github.com/talfers/garebear/blob/main/app.py).
 To execute this file, run the below command:
 ```python
 python app.py
 ```